 Graduates of accredited programs are eligible to apply to take the American Registry of Radiologic Technologists' national examination for certification and registration as medical radiographers.
-Graduates may be employed in hospitals, clinics, physicians' offices, medical laboratories, government agencies, and industry.
+Graduates may be employed in hospitals, clinics, physicians' offices, medical laboratories, government agencies and industry.

-Perry Health Sciences Admissions
+Health Sciences Advising

-The following items below are requirements for the Radiography program selection process and must be submitted by the program application deadline:
+The following items are requirements for the Radiography program selection process and must be submitted by the program application deadline: